Online Poker vs Live Poker: 9 Key Differences You Need To Know

 The only important thing is to be aware of what people are likely to think about you and then take advantage of that perception by doing things they don’t expect.

-7. You Can Have a Bigger Win Rate in Live Games But Have a Higher $/Hour Online
+7. You Can Have A Bigger Win Rate In Live Games But Make More Money Per Hour Online

 Although live games are much softer, it doesn’t mean that you will win more money by playing live instead of online.